bhatiaabhinav/RL-v2/readme.md

 ### General
 - `--seed`.
 None by default, leading to inderministic behavior.
 If set to some value, the following get seeded with the specified value: python's random module, torch and numpy.
-Also, every episode is seeded deterministically (= speficied seed + episode ID) so that episodes are comparable across runs.
 - `--reward_scaling` (default=1).
 Scales rewards for training.
 The logs & graphs also record scaled returns, unless `--record_unscaled` flag is specified.
 - `record_discounted` flag.
 When set, causes logs & graphs to record discounted returns per episode, instead of sum of rewards per episode.
 - `--model_save_freq` (default=1000000).
 The model is saved every these many steps to checkpoints directory